lfoswald/lfoswald.github.io/_pages/nerd.md

   <img src="../images/ga3.jpg" width="300" />
 </p>

-If you haven't done so yet, I highly recommend experimenting with [Katharina Brunner's](https://katharinabrunner.de/generativeart/){:target="_blank"} generative art package in R!
+If you haven't done so yet, I highly recommend experimenting with [Katharina Brunner's](https://katharinabrunner.de/2018/11/generative-art-many-thousands-points-can-form-beautiful-images/){:target="_blank"} generative art package in R!
+Shapes are created by transforming the coordinates of points with sinus and cosinus fuctions, for example.

 ### Wizarding School House Sorting Test